 In waste management, separate waste collection is increasingly used, implementing recovery wherever possible (in particular for plastics, paper, wood and metals).

-In the last four years, the Sutter Group has focused its efforts on trying to reduce the amount of unseparated waste through the training of its employees and the search for recyclable components.
-This has allowed the company to reduce the amount of unseparated waste per tonne produced by 78%.
+The Sutter Group has also focused its efforts on reducing the amount of unseparated waste, achieving great results by training its employees and the search for recyclable components.

 The Sutter Group is focused on a daily basis on the development and marketing of products, in the sense of chemical formulations and relative packaging, with high performance which are at the same time safe for users and have a reduced environmental impact.